clintonmicallef/.support-sql-procedures/DOCUMENTATION.md

 IMP, this does not mean that the SQL language will be less of a requirement for each agent to grasp and gain as a skill.
 It would be indeed good practice for new / beginner SQL users to start our by writing their own queries as to get a good grasp of the language instead of using SQL Aliases from the Support-SQL-Repository.
 The general scope of this project is to have quick and easily accessible GENERALISED queries.
 Ones which are used for monitoring, general data compilation and so on.
 Other reporting queries or ones which require specific restrictions (parameters), etc, will have to be written by the individual agent (as per usual job practice).

-**The user will read the README.mk file where instructions on how to install, clone and use the repository are shared.**
+**The user will read the README.md file where instructions on how to install, clone and use the repository are shared.**